-In Chapter 10 you were guided through the process of deciding which statistical technique would suit your research question.
+In Chapter 10, you were guided through the process of deciding which statistical technique would suit your research question.
 This depends on the nature of your research question, the type of data you have and the number of variables and groups you have.
-(If you have not read through that chapter, then you should do so before proceeding any further.)
+(If you have not read through that chapter, you should do so before proceeding any further.)
 Some of the key points to remember when choosing which technique is the right one for you are as follows:

-- T-tests are used when you have only two groups (e.g. males/females). - Analysis of variance techniques are used when you have two or more groups. - Paired-samples or repeated measures techniques are used when you test the same people on more than one occasion, or you have matched pairs. - Between-groups or independent-samples techniques are used when the subjects in each group are different people (or independent). - One-way analysis of variance is used when you have only one independent variable. - Two-way analysis of variance is used when you have two independent variables. - Multivariate analysis of variance is used when you have more than one dependent variable. - Analysis of covariance (ANCOVA) is used when you need to control for an additional variable which may be influencing the relationship between your independent and dependent variable.
+- T-tests are used when you have only two groups (e.g. males/females) or two time points (e.g. pre-intervention, post-intervention). - Analysis of variance techniques are used when you have two or more groups or time points. - Paired-samples or repeated measures techniques are used when you test the same people on more than one occasion, or you have matched pairs. - Between-groups or independent-samples techniques are used when the subjects in each group are different people (or independent). - One-way analysis of variance is used when you have only one independent variable (e.g. gender). - Two-way analysis of variance is used when you have two independent variables (gender, age group). - Multivariate analysis of variance is used when you have more than one dependent variable (anxiety, depression). - Analysis of covariance (ANCOVA) is used when you need to control for an additional variable that may be influencing the relationship between your independent and dependent variable.